outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 22. Choosing the right profile.
     1. # eselect profile list
     2. # eselect profile set 3, choose the `desktop` profile, **Not** the `desktop/gnome` or `desktop/kde`.
 We will install `xfce` later on.
 23. For `USE` flag, use command `emerge --info | grep ^USE` to check the default flags.
-The default flags change along with different profile selected.
+The default flags change along with different profile selected and different USE update in *make.conf*.
 Xfce will be installed as desktop.
     4. Refer to [xfce HOWTO](https://wiki.gentoo.org/wiki/Xfce/HOWTO#The_basics) about the USE flags:

         ```